 Consider getting a 0% APR credit card and transferring your credit card balances there.
-A 0% APR credit card allows you an interest-free period for about 6 to 24 months.
+A 0% APR credit card allows you an interest-free period of about 6 to 24 months.

 At the end of the interest-free period, you’ll then have to pay interest at a rate based on your credit history.
 This grace period relieves you of paying interest on your credit card and therefore makes it easier for you to pay off the principal.

 Another way of crushing your credit card debt is by way of consolidating them into an unsecured personal loan.
 A personal loan with a lower interest rate of course.
 This is known as a consolidation loan and may have a tenor of up to 7 years.

 This will help you save money on interest payments and enable you to clear your credit card debts earlier.
-Knocking out silly credit card debt is paramount to achieve a debt-free retirement lifestyle.
+Knocking out silly credit card debt is paramount to achieving a debt-free retirement retirement.

 2. Track Your Spending

-That sinking feeling of receiving a paycheck and in a week or two, wondering where it all went to is all too familiar.
+That sinking feeling of receiving a paycheck and in a week or two, wondering where it all went is all too familiar.
 If you want to get out of debt faster, you must understand where your money goes.

 You can do this by drawing up a budget and tracking your spending religiously.
-Knowing where every penny goes makes it possible for you to know the unnecessary expenses to cut down on or eliminate outrightly.
+Knowing where every penny goes makes it possible for you to know the unnecessary expenses to cut down on or eliminate outright.

 There are many apps to help you with this.
 You Need A Budget (YNAB), and Mint are two of the most popular software tools.
 Sign-up right away if you haven’t yet started tracking your expenses.
 I can’t reemphasize how important this is.

 3. Increase Your Income

 Getting out of debt is a battle.
 When you’ve successfully tracked your spending and reduced your expenses to spartan levels, another arrow you can add to the quiver is an increased income.
 Find additional sources of income that you can dedicate solely to debt reduction.